 There is research that shows teaching the cursive letter c like a cursive “i” with a hooked top, the carryover of legibility is better.

 After forming the up-stroke of the letter, the curved top, and the re-trace back to the bottom of the letter, it is helpful to work on sliding the pencil along the baseline of the paper to develop letter connectors and to improve legibility.
+Read about tips to teach cursive letter connectors.
+The letter c has a re-trace at the beginning of the letter and traces back over the initial letter connection from the start of the letter.

 The final step of writing cursive c is to practice, practice, practice!
 When it comes to writing c in cursive, there are many tips that you can use.
 Try the activities listed below as well as these practice tips: